a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 - People who want to reduce eye strain in a low or no light environment,
 - and/or who have certain [low vision](https://webaim.org/articles/visual/lowvision) or photosensitive conditions.

-An example of one of these conditions could be checking your phone in bed with the lights off.
+An example of a situation where Dark Mode could be useful is checking your phone in bed with the lights off.

 ### What it affects